vanessamaike/CSC480-21F/README.md

 + [JSON Web Tokens](https://jwt.io/) are used to authenticate users and secure requests between services.
 + [OAuth2.0](https://oauth.net/2/) is the authorization protocol that was used.

+## Getting Started

+Instructions for downloading and running PeerSet are available in the Deployment Manual.

+Instructions for using PeerSet are available in the User Manual.

 ## Acknowledgements

 The CSC 480/HCI 521 Software Design class would like to thank Paul Austin and his team from IBM for their help throughout the semester.